homabay2016va/VATOOL_Demo/README.md

 Open the "files_to_run" folder and locate the following:

 ## quick setup
-demova.sql - this is the postgres database backup, go to postgres and restore the file for quick setup.
+demova.sql backup file- this is the postgres database backup, go to postgres and restore the file for quick setup.

+python file: this is the file that executes all necessary files (bat files) and other scripts to ensure database is updated appropriately.

+Once the python code executes successfully, you can now go to your browser and enter IP address/DNS of your server.
+If within the server you can use localhost, then apache port then application name. i.e.

 After restoring the database, you can go straight to the Dashboard (Type http://dns:port/CRVS or http://localhost/CRVS (If your apache runs in port 80))